kml74123/Final-pack/README.md

 http://github.com/kml74123/week12

-Team report for week12: ports use and what to install: Apche2 or nginx
+Team report for week12: what webserver to install: Apche2 or nginx

 http://github.com/kml74123/week13

-Team report week13: Learn how to install apache2 in ubuntu (sucesfful install)
+Team report week13: Learn how to install apache2 in ubuntu (successfully install)